Davide64-dev/FEUP_COMP_Javamm/README.md

 ## Self-Assessment

-- We think our project deserves a ... out of 20.
+- We think our project deserves a 15 out of 20.

-## Extra Elements

-(Optional)
-- Our project supports...